Coalgebraic Geometric Logic: Basic Theory: A final model construction

 We construct a final model in $\cat{Mod}(\fun{T})$ for a functor $\fun{T}$ where either $\fun{T}$ is an endofunctor on $\cat{Sob}$, or $\fun{T}$ is an endofunctor on $\cat{Top}$ which preserves sobriety.
 This assumption need not be problematic: If a functor on $\cat{Top}$ does not preserve sobriety we can look at its sobrification.

-Topological functors which arise as lifts from set functors using the procedure in Section \ref{sec:lift} automatically preserve sobriety.
+There are various ways of obtaining final coalgebras~\cite{KupKurVen04,AdaMilVel05,MosVig04,MosVig06}.
+Our strategy for obtaining a final coalgebra is similar to that by Moss and Viglizzo~\cite{MosVig04,MosVig06} in the sense that we use a language (in our case induced by the geometric similarity type) without a logical system.
+Specifically, given an endofunctor $\fun{T}$ on $\cat{Top}$, we use a notion of semantic equivalence to obtain an equivalence relation on $\GML(\Phi, \Lambda)$.
+We prove that $\GML(\Phi, \Lambda)$ modulo this equivalence relation forms a frame, denoted by $\mathbf{E}$.
+Subsequently, we set $\fun{L} = \fun{opn} \circ \fun{T} \circ \fun{pt} : \cat{Frm} \to \cat{Frm}$ and endow $\mathbf{E}$ with an $\fun{L}$-algebra structure $\delta$.
+The topological space $\fun{pt}\mathbf{E}$ is the state space for the final model, and the map $\delta$ gives rise to a $\fun{T}$-algebra structure on $\fun{pt}\mathbf{E}$.
+Finally, we show that with the canonical valuation this gives rise to a final model in $\cat{Mod}(\fun{T})$.

+We hasten to say that the functor $\fun{L}$ used in this construction need not coincide with the one discussed at the end of Section~\ref{sec:lift}.
+From a more abstract point of view~\cite{BonKur05,BonKur06,Kli07}, the functor $\fun{L}$ defined by $\fun{L} = \fun{opn} \circ \fun{T} \circ \fun{pt}$ gives rise to a logic in its own right.
+We discuss the implications of the final model construction on $\fun{L}$ in more detail in the conclusion.

+It is well known that coalgebras for endofunctors on $\cat{Set}$ do not in general have final coalgebras.
+In particular, there exists no final $\fun{P}$-coalgebra, as this would imply the existence of a set $X$ such that $X$ and $\fun{P}X$ have the same cardinality.
+One way to remedy this is by using topology to restrict the collection of admissible morphisms.
+We show that in presence of a Scott-continuous characteristic geometric modal signature we \emph{can} construct a final coalgebra.
+Intuitively, Scott-continuity gives us a finitary handle on the final coalgebra we construct.
+(For comparison, observe that the set of predicate liftings $\Lambda = \{ \lambda^{\Box}, \lambda^{\Diamond} \}$ for the powerset functor $\fun{P} : \cat{Set} \to \cat{Set}$ is not Scott-continuous.)

 \begin{asm} Throughout this section, fix an endofunctor $\fun{T}$ on $\cat{Top}$ which preserves sobriety, and a Scott-continuous characteristic geometric modal signature $\Lambda$ for $\fun{T}$.
 Recall that $\Phi$ is a set of proposition letters. \end{asm}